 The City of Gainesville hosts an extensive list of sports programs every year for the youth in the community.
-Children ages 4 to 14 can choose from cheerleading, tennis, football, softball, baseball and basketball.
+Children four to 14 can choose from cheerleading, tennis, football, softball, baseball and basketball.
 The programs run year-round and practices meet after school.
 In the summer, special sports camps are available.
-In addition to the normal youth leagues, the City of Gainesville partners with local non-profit organization Noah’s Endeavor to sponsor adaptive sports programs for children with special physical and developmental needs.
+In addition to the typical youth leagues, the City of Gainesville partners with a local non-profit organization, Noah’s Endeavor, to sponsor adaptive sports programs for children with special physical and developmental needs.

 In addition to children and adult leagues, the City of Gainesville also sponsors programs and activities for senior citizens.
 Residents over the age of 60 can engage in outdoor activities every day of the week.
 The activities, which take place at the Thelma A. Boltin Recreation Center, are completely free.